 If the internal stakeholders are not engaged with the brand, how effective can they be to engage external audiences?
-Would thev be
+Would thev be are your Store Front or Customer Service Centres.
+They are audience - gone are the days of "one size fits all" messages.
+Engagement Platforms must be available - use social channels to complement all other available non-digital channels.

-Simple Steps: 1.
-Your digital assets including website, social media channels In the Digital Space are your Store Front or Customer Service Centres.
-They are
+1. Your digital assets including website, social media channels